JahnaviKharva/Flask-CSV-Processing/README.md

 Headers:
 Authorization: Bearer <your_jwt_token>

-Using setup_database.py
-Run the script to automatically create tables: python setup_database.py

 Deployment
 The app is deployed on Railway and is accessible at web-production-5d75.up.railway.app. #you need to check the url endpoints on postman